About Spell Bent

 The May 2018 CRTC report “Harnessing Change: The Future of Programming Distribution in Canada” stated “In examining today’s marketplace and the direction in which it appears to be moving in the future, it is clear that the Internet has become essential to all Canadians, bringing global connectivity and making it part of people’s everyday lives.
 This new reality has significantly disrupted Canada’s audio and video marketplace—often in striking ways, though sometimes to varying degrees.
 Traditional media will be forced to evolve in response to this new reality.”

-We filmed the pilot in our east end neighbourhood, Little India (Gerrard India Bazaar).
+We filmed the pilot in Little India (Gerrard India Bazaar).
 Beevision produced a TVO documentary Little India: Village of Dreams for Canada’s 150th and we got to know the Bazaar really well.
 We loved using all the nooks and crannies, laneways and vistas looking towards downtown Toronto.
 We were also very fortunate to have the support of Joe Saturnino, owner of the Revival Bar and Event Venue, for the location of The Owlet’s Wing, the watering hole for Spell Bent’s Witch community.

 We were fortunate to connect with the multi-talented Dale Hildebrand who became our Director of Photography.
 Dale is a producer/director in his own right who had recently completed his beautiful film, shot in Italy and Hamilton, Road to the Lemon Grove.
 Dale loved the mood boards created by Jamie and a lighting plan was devised that drew influence from film noir, neon art and German expressionism (on a low budget!).
 We wanted to create a separation between looks, with the Void (human) world warm and washed in ambers and earth tones and the magical Witch world heightened in blues and purples, and filmed at night as much as possible.